v-pmalreddy/IllumioSaas/README.md

   - Enter the **Illumio Service Account Secret** when prompted, then proceed to create the stack.
 - After the stack has been successfully deployed, return to the Illumio console.
 - Click **Save and Test Connection** to validate the integration.
-- A "Connection Successful" message should confirm that the log forwarding setup is complete.
+- A `Connection Successful` message should confirm that the log forwarding setup is complete.